rooben0610/TermsofUseBibleStreak/README.md

 - Profile photo URL (if provided)

 ### B) App usage and device data
-- App interaction events (for onboarding, feature usage, engagement, and conversion measurement)
+- App interaction events (for onboarding, feature usage, engagement, **product analytics**, and **advertising / conversion measurement**)
-- Device/app identifiers and technical diagnostics
+- Device and app identifiers (including identifiers used for analytics, subscriptions, and attribution)
+- **Approximate location** inferred from **IP address** or similar network signals when you or our partners process requests (often described as **coarse** or regional location; not precise GPS from Bible Streak unless a feature you use explicitly collects it)
+- Technical and diagnostic telemetry **as provided by the SDKs and services we enable** (for example stability, performance, or diagnostic data from Google/Firebase or measurement partners, depending on configuration)
 - Push notification token(s)

 ### C) Subscription and transaction data